InsightLab/PyMove/docs/examples/02_Exploring_Preprossessing.rst

 A bounding box (usually shortened to bbox) is an area defined by two longitudes and two latitudes.
-The function by_bbox, filters points of

-the trajectories according to a choosen bounding box.
+The function by_bbox, filters points of the trajectories according to a chosen bounding box.

 .. code:: python